• Pricing

 Can I compress the same PDF multiple times?

-No, but if you first used Basic Compression, you can upload the compressed file and use Strong Compression to shrink it further.
-Re-compressing an already compressed file might not shrink it much further and could affect clarity if done repeatedly.
+If you first used Basic Compression, you can upload the compressed file and use Strong Compression to shrink it further.
+Keep in mind that re-compressing an already compressed file might not shrink it much further and could affect readability if done repeatedly.

 Can I use Smallpdf’s compression tools on my phone?